New York: London: Tokyo:

 The Growing Threat Landscape

-• Phishing Attacks: Deceptive emails or messages designed to trick individuals into revealing sensitive information.
+• Phishing Attacks: Deceptive emails or messages that trick individuals into revealing personal or financial information.

-• Distributed Denial of Service (DDoS) Attacks: Overwhelming a network with traffic to disrupt services.
+• Distributed Denial of Service (DDoS) Attacks: Overloading your network with traffic to disrupt your online services.

 Financial Losses